Deafness, Autosomal Recessive 12

 Sensorineural hearing loss (SNHL) is the most prevalent genetic sensory defect in humans.
 It is estimated that globally 1:1000 children born have profound hearing loss.
 Non-syndromic SNHL accounts for approximately 70% of hereditary hearing loss.
 In addition, 80% of the non-syndromic SNHL cases have an autosomal recessive mode of inheritance (ARNSHL), also known as DFNB.
 To date, few dozens of genes and gene loci have been implicated in DFNB.

 DFNB12 is caused by mutation in the cadherin-23 gene (CDH23), located on chromosome 10q22.1, which is also the site of mutation in a form of Usher syndrome, USH1D.
 The encoded protein by this gene is thought to be involved in stereocilia organization and hair bundle formation.
-There is also evidence that a mutation in the ATP2B2 gene, located on chromosome 3p25.3, modifies the severity of sensorineural hearing loss.

 Epidemiology in the Arab World